I’ve heard a lot of craze about Coffee Shop Millionaire and want to clarify if it’s really legit.

 What exactly is Coffee Shop Millionaire (CSM)?

-In a nutshell, CSM is basically a program which teaches you how to make money online, by either choosing a niche product and/or promoting CSM itself to other people.
+In a nutshell, Coffee Shop Millionaire is basically a program which teaches you how to make money online, by either choosing a niche product and/or promoting Coffee Shop Millionaire itself to other people.
 The way it teaches you to do this is through their training.

-What sort of training does CSM provide you?
+What sort of training does Coffee Shop Millionaire provide you?

 There are 12 training modules which go over basically everything online marketing related.
 Here are some of the modules: